When I am an old woman I shall wear purple

 During the fourteen years between Unlooked-for Season (1960) and Rose in the Afternoon (1974), her first two, she published six children’s books.
 She has written three books of poetry since age 69.

-Many of her best, including “Warning,” can be found in her Selected Poems.
+Many of her best, including “Warning,” appears in her Selected Poems.

 I, for one, have become partial to red and purple.
 But I don’t think Jenny foresaw this generation of long-living, pharmaceutical-dependent seniors.
 I’ll say no to growing fat, thank you, and skip my mother’s diabetes.

 In 1999, the prestigious Royal Society of Literature made Jenny a fellow.